alex-wey/search/README.md

 strings as main arguments:

 1. (Optional) A string, either the "--smart" or "-smart" flag or the "-pagerank" or "--pagerank" flag.
-(Note: we decided to allow these strings to have either one one "-" or two "--" because eclipse automatically combines "--" into a singular dash.
+(Note: I decided to allow these strings to have either one one "-" or two "--" because eclipse automatically combines "--" into a singular dash.
 Therefore, it is easier to input a single "-" when running through Eclipse, while it does not matter when running through the terminal)